Wiolinek/mega-clinic_reservation-system/README.md

 Project was created to learn all technologies used here, and practice.

 > Live demo [_here_](https://megaclinic.ultra-violet.codes/).
-login is not working on production - only localy - some bug during installing node modules - TO FIX
+login is not working on production - works only localy - TO FIX

 ## Table of Contents